 - Loss of Employer Contributions: In the PSS, employer contributions are based on your member contributions.
 By ceasing your contributions, you may reduce or eliminate the employer’s matching contributions, potentially impacting your overall superannuation balance.

-- Impact on Accrued Benefit Multiple (ABM): Your ABM, which determines your final retirement benefit, is influenced by your contribution rate and length of service.
+- Impact on Accrued Benefit Multiple (ABM): The ABM determines your final retirement benefit.
+It is influenced by your contribution rate and length of service.
 Reducing or ceasing contributions may affect the growth of your ABM, potentially leading to a lower retirement benefit.

 - Potential for Reduced Retirement Income: By ceasing contributions, you may miss out on the opportunity to increase your superannuation balance through both personal and employer contributions, potentially resulting in a lower retirement income.

-Faced with a choice of either double taxation at the top marginal rate or ceasing contributions into the PSS and therefore no longer accruing any additional benefit multiple is a difficult choice to make.
-For those who have yet to reach the TSB limit in their super there are strategies to be employed which can avoid this difficult decision, but early action is crucial.
-For those who have achieved this milestone and are unprepared for it careful consideration of the pros and cons of continuing to make contributions in excess of the cap is essential.
-Milestone is able to assist in either case and ensure you maximise the benefits of membership in this generous scheme
+The choices available to PSS members are complex.
+Members who have not yet reached the TSB limit can employ strategies which can avoid this difficult decision, but early action is crucial.
+For those who have achieved this milestone and are unprepared for it, careful consideration of the pros and cons of continuing to make contributions in excess of the cap is essential.
+Milestone is able to assist to ensure you maximise the benefits of membership in this generous scheme.

 Written by